A log resolution for the theta divisor of a hyperelliptic curve: Introduction

 Let $C$ be a smooth projective curve of genus $g \geq 1$.
 Let $\Jac(C)$ be the Jacobian of $C$, and let $\Theta \subseteq \Jac(C)$ be the theta divisor.
 The purpose of this paper is to give a natural and explicit log resolution of the pair $(\Jac(C),\Theta)$ when $C$ is a hyperelliptic curve.

 Recall that the Brill-Noether variety $W^r_{g-1}(C)$ parametrizes line bundles $L\in \Pic^{g-1}(C)$ of degree $g-1$ with $h^0(L)\geq r+1$.
 According to a theorem by Riemann, we can choose an isomorphism $\Jac(C)\cong \Pic^{g-1}(C)$ so that the theta divisor $\Theta$ becomes identified with $W_{g-1}(C)\colonequals W^0_{g-1}(C)$.
 The Abel-Jacobi map from the symmetric product $C_{g-1} \colonequals \Sym^{g-1}(C)$ gives a resolution of singularities of $\Theta$, which is useful for answering many geometric questions about Jacobian varieties.
 However, if one wants to investigate the geometry of the embedding $\Theta\subseteq \Jac(C)$, one needs instead a log resolution of the pair $(\Jac(C),\Theta)$.
-Inspired by a global study of the vanishing cycle functor for divisors, we are lead to the question of finding an explicit log resolution in the case of hyperelliptic theta divisors.
-Since the log resolution is of a purely geometric nature, we leave the actual computation of vanishing cycles to another paper (see the application of this log resolution to the computation of minimal exponents and related invariants in \cite[\S 9.1]{SY23}).
+Inspired by a global study of the vanishing cycle functor for divisors \cite{SY23}, we are lead to the question of finding an explicit log resolution in the case of hyperelliptic theta divisors.
+Since the log resolution is of a purely geometric nature, we leave the actual computation of vanishing cycles to another paper \cite{SY23}.

 When $C$ is a hyperelliptic curve of genus $g \geq 1$, we have a lot of very precise information about the chain of subvarieties

 where $n = \bigl\lfloor \frac{g-1}{2} \bigr\rfloor$ is the maximal integer such that $W^n_{g-1}(C)\neq \varnothing$.
 First, the dimension of $W^r_{g-1}(C)$ is equal to $g-1-2r$ and $W^r_{g-1}(C)$ is reduced (see Proposition \ref{prop: reducedness of Wrd}).
 Second, the singular locus of $W^r_{g-1}(C)$ is exactly $W^{r+1}_{g-1}(C)$.
 Third, the multiplicity of the theta divisor at a point $L \in \Pic^{g-1}(C)$ is equal to $h^0(L)$ by the Riemann singularity theorem, and so $W^r_{g-1}(C)$ is exactly the set of points of multiplicity $\geq r+1$ on $\Theta$ (see \cite[Chapter IV, \S 4]{ACGH} for details).